LdB-ECM/Raspberry-Pi-Multicore/xRTOS_MMU_SEMAPHORE/README.md

 1. Not taken.
 2. Taken.

-Taking a binary semaphore brings it in the “taken” state, trying to take a semaphore that is already taken on this simple example will suspend the calling task indefinitely until the semaphore is "given" back.
-"Giving" a semaphore that is in the not taken state has no effect.
+Taking a binary semaphore brings it in the “taken” state.
+Trying to take a semaphore that is already taken will suspend the calling task indefinitely until the semaphore is "given" back.
+"Giving" a semaphore that is in the not taken state has no effect it will harmless pass thru.
 >
 So we extend our start example so each task1 on each core will increment a simple counter.
 We wish to use printf to display that count but only 1 core at a time can use printf otherwise it scrambles the various outputs.
 >